gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 When the `merge_strategy` for the `include` block is set to `deep`, Terragrunt will perform a deep merge of the included config.
 For Terragrunt config, deep merge is defined as follows:

-- For simple types, the source overrides the target.
+- For simple types, the child overrides the parent.
 - For lists, the two attribute lists are combined together in concatenation.
 - For maps, the two maps are combined together recursively.
 That is, if the map keys overlap, then a deep merge is performed on the map value.